unipv-larl/6th-Pavia-International-Summer-School-for-Indo-European-Linguistics/README.md

 Applications will open in early 2024 and will close on **May 31, 2024**

+### Registraton fee

+We will strive to keep the registration fee at a minimum (approximately 100 euros).
+The fee covers tuition, lunches, and coffee breaks.

 ## Contacts
 For any inquiries, please get in touch with the organizers:
 - Chiara Zanchi (chiara.zanchi01@unipv.it)